ms10596/WDND_sessions/2/slides/slides.md

 ---
 ## Problems with psycopg2
 1. What are problems of writing raw sql?
-* Limited with the sql dialect.
+* Not secure -> SQL injection
-* More errors.
+* Different dialects.
-* More copy & paste
+* Not maintanble -> Large code, large copy & paster

 ---

 2. How will SQLAlchemy solves them.
-* Python code will generate SQL
+* Convert python code to SQL

 ---
 ![bg 90%](classes.png)